Texas Woman's Pioneers: Track and field

 TWU won three women's collegiate outdoor track-and-field national championships: in 1969, 1971, and 1973.
 These included the first (and three of the first five) DGWS/AIAW track-and-field championships ever held.

+Basketball

+The TWU basketball team reached the championship game at the 2024 NCAA Division II women's basketball tournament, where they lost to Minnesota State.
+They finished the season with a program-record 34 wins.

 Volleyball

 In 1973, TWU reached the national championship match of the AIAW women's volleyball tournament, only to fall to Long Beach State.